Ireland urgently needs more exorcists to deal with rising cases of demonic possession and other evil phenomena, a priest has said.

-Fr Collins said that Church leaders are “out of touch with reality” if they think there is no demand for exorcists.
-He wondered if modern-day clergy still believe in evil spirits, adding: “I suspect they don’t.”
+Fr Collins said that Church leaders were “out of touch with reality” if they thought there was no demand for exorcists.

-In an open letter to the Irish hierarchy, he also said there was growing apostasy within the Church.
-“As this has happened, there has been increasing evidence of the malicious activity of the evil one,” he wrote.
+In an open letter to the Irish hierarchy, he said growing apostasy within the Church had coincided with “increasing evidence of the malicious activity of the Evil One”.

 According to Church guidelines, each diocese should have at least one trained exorcist who can distinguish signs of genuine demonic possession from mental illness.

-A spokeswoman for the Catholic Communications Office at Maynooth said: “Exorcisms are very rare and this office has not been made aware of any cases of ‘exorcism’ in Ireland in recent years.”
+A spokeswoman from the communications department of the bishops’ conference said: “Exorcisms are very rare and this office has not been made aware of any cases of ‘exorcism’ in Ireland in recent years.”

 Accept gay couples or lose funding, Church agency told

 The Irish government has threatened to stop funding the bishops’ marriage counselling agency unless it changes its policy to accept gay couples.